 Ah, a blog about blogging!
 How meta.
 Let’s cut to the chase because one of the rules for writing high-quality blog posts is to trim the fluff.

 You can optimize the living daylights out of your blog for SEO, but if it reads like hot garbage, it’s not going to gain you any traction with leads.
 In fact, a poorly written blog can do damage to your brand.
-And in the world of telecom, the last thing your business can spare is its reputation.
+And in the world of telecom — where everyone’s a sales person — the last thing your business can spare is its reputation.

-You know you need to write blogs for thought leadership, lead generation, etc. Whether you are an agent, an MSP, or a carrier, standing out with blog content is key.
+Whether you are an agent, an MSP, or a carrier, standing out with blog content is key in order to drive traffic to your website and position yourself as the solution to your prospect’s problems.
 But there’s a difference between writing to fill up your company’s blog, and writing to create value.
 The latter is what will get you readers and engagement, so value is your prime objective.
 And readers know the difference between click bait and quality information.

 This article won’t tell you how to write snappy headlines — you can find that hundreds of other places on the internet.
 Here, we reveal how to make sure your blog has value so your readers remember you…and your brand.